Twinklebear/Twinklebear.github.io/_posts/2015-01-24-porting-a-ray-tracer-to-rust-part-2.md

 result, at least that's what I hope is the case.

 This version is also run without any architecture specific optimizations (to my knowledge) such as taking advantage of any available
-SIMD instruction set such as you would get when compiling C or C++ with `-march=native`.
+SIMD instructions like you would get when compiling C or C++ with `-march=native`.
 There is a flag to pass to rustc to enable these optimizations however I'm not sure how to pass it to rustc through Cargo.
-It looks to currently be an open issue, [#544](https://github.com/rust-lang/cargo/issues/544) and [#1137](https://github.com/rust-lang/cargo/issues/1137), if it is possible now please do let me know!
+It looks to currently be an open issue, [#544](https://github.com/rust-lang/cargo/issues/544) and [#1137](https://github.com/rust-lang/cargo/issues/1137), if it is possible now please do let me know.
 I'd expect at least some performance gain with the use of auto-vectorization and SSE/AVX instructions.

 #### Sharing Immutable Data Between Threads